-The Malibu Community Labor Exchange is a 501(c)3 nonprofit organization whose primary function is to provide a safe and convenient place for people to wait for day jobs.
-This facilitates a connection with prospective hirers.
-The benefit to the community is in having a central location where people can find workers; and the benefit to the workers is in having a safe and supportive organization that helps facilitate the work process.
+The Malibu Community Labor Exchange is a 501(c)3 nonprofit organization whose primary function is to provide a safe and convenient place for workers to wait for day jobs and facilitate a connection with prospective hirers.
+Having a motivated and supportive organization truly helps those looking for labor opportunities.
 The MCLE is neither an employment agency nor an employer.
 All workers are independent.

-When you hire a worker from the MCLE, it helps that worker build a resume of experience to use toward obtaining a permanent position.
-We help our workers identify their skills and develop their resumes.
-This allows them to self-proclaim areas of experience so hirers can make informed choices to handle their job needs.
-MCLE is not a destination, but a stepping stone toward improving the lives of our workers and their families.
+When you hire a worker through the MCLE, you help that worker build on their resume of experience.
+By helping our workers identify and develop their skills, they are able to self-proclaim their areas of expertise to inform hirers of the jobs they can handle.
+MCLE is not a destination, but a stepping stone toward improving the lives of workers and their families.

 ESL (English as a Second Language) Classes: We offer ESL classes to our workers free of charge.
 These classes help the workers with listening, speaking, reading and writing skills that focus on work related topics and situations.
 This helps them better communicate with the people who hire them.